A joint statement from Islamic Scholars on Muslim burials

 Information and advice on relationship counselling, separation and divorce.

-is a form of Japanese massage which involves applying pressure to various points on the body used to relieve pain and promote health.
+Shiatsu is a form of Japanese massage which involves applying pressure to various points on the body used to relieve pain and promote health.

 is a common disease which occurs in people who have previously had chicken pox.
 It can affect anyone.

-is a physical reaction to an injury usually related to blood loss or circulatory problems.
+Shock is a physical reaction to an injury usually related to blood loss or circulatory problems.
 Shock can be potentially fatal.
 Here are some tips on treating shock.

-is a service that provides battery-powered scooters and wheelchairs for people with mobility difficulties.
+Shopmobility provides battery-powered scooters and wheelchairs for people with mobility difficulties.

 connecting with others online is a great way to keep in touch with friends and family and discover others who have shared interests.
 There are many ways to do this for free.

-is a payment you receive if you pay enough National Insurance contributions over your working life.
+The State Pension is a payment you receive if you pay enough National Insurance contributions over your working life.

 A few simple precautions will keep you safe while you are online.

-occurs when an area of the brain is deprived of its blood supply, causing brain tissue to die.
+A stroke occurs when an area of the brain is deprived of its blood supply, causing brain tissue to die.
 This is usually the result of a clot or burst blood vessel.

 Information to help you to plan a holiday that takes into account your interests and needs.

-Key taxes that you may have to pay include Income Tax, Capital Gains Tax, Inheritance Tax, Stamp Duty, Value Added Tax and certain other duties.
+Key taxes that you may have to pay include: Income Tax, Capital Gains Tax, Inheritance Tax, Stamp Duty, Value Added Tax and certain other duties.

 There are mainly two types of taxis in Newcastle; Hackney carriages and private hire vehicles.